Sunbird-RC/sunbird-rc-ui/README.md

-# OpenSaber-RC Frontend
+# Sunbird-RC UI

-Configurable Angular front end with generic forms and layouts for OpenSaber RC
+Configurable Angular front end with generic forms and layouts for Sunbird RC

+# Community Discussions & Issue Reporting
+Please use the community repo for reporting issues & participating in discussions

 # Installation & Configuration